angelog27/SteamProject/README.md

 Tech Stack : Python, Flask, HTML, CSS, JavaScript, Firebase, Steam Web API, Steam Open ID

-Project is getting a new frontend made as of now, so run instructions will update
+Project is getting a new frontend made as of now, so run instructions will update in this file shortly.